ufidon/sec/labs/lab11/README.md

 **Prerequisite**

-1. Work in the Windows VM with protection disabled and OpenSSH installed in Lab03.
+1. Work in the Windows VM with protection disabled in Lab03 and OpenSSH installed in Lab04.
 2. Download [samples.7z](./tools/samples.7z), archive password is "samples".
 3. Download [bintool.7z](./tools/bintool.7z), archive password is "bintool"
 4. Right click any file, from the popup menu find the item 'CRC SHA', if you don't have this, download and install [7-zip](https://www.7-zip.org/)